code-423n4/2023-01-drips-findings/data/caventa-Q.md

 As written in https://docs.openzeppelin.com/upgrades-plugins/1.x/writing-upgradeable

-You can use your Solidity contracts with OpenZeppelin Upgrades without any modifications, except for their constructors.
+1. You can use your Solidity contracts with OpenZeppelin Upgrades without any modifications, except for their constructors.
 Due to a requirement of the proxy-based upgradeability system, no constructors can be used in upgradeable contracts.

+2. When writing an initializer, you need to take special care to manually call the initializers of all parent contracts.
+Also, Openzeppelin has a contracts wizard feature that allows users to use the interactive generator to bootstrap contracts (See https://docs.openzeppelin.com/contracts/4.x/wizard).
+In the wizard page, try to click the UUPS checkbox, you can see the following code

 Recommend changing from